SCS-CBU-CED-IAM/mobileid/java/client-cxf-jaxws/README.md

 Run the class `ch.swisscom.mid.client.Test_Client`.
 The class will invoke all the basic Mobile ID requests and parse the response.
-To keep the implementation simple, it does only very little parsing of the response content, i.e. it does not further validate the CMS Signature object.
+To keep the implementation simple, it does only very little parsing of the response content, i.e. it does not further validate the CMS Signature content.
+You may refer to the GitHub signature verifier sample at http://git.io/NF1w how to verify the CMS Signature content.

 1. **MSS_ProfileQuery** Check the existence of the User (MSISDN)